abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Oem Property Format and Content

 OEM-specified objects that are contained within the [Oem property](#oem-property) must be valid JSON objects that follow the format of a Redfish[complex type](#structured-type).
 The name of the object (property) shall uniquely identify the OEM or organization that manages the top of the namespace under which the property is defined.
 This is described in more detail in the following section.
-The OEM-specified property shall also include a type property per this specification that provides the location of the schema and the type definition for the property within that schema.
+The OEM-specified property shall also include a [type property](#type-property) that provides the location of the schema and the type definition for the property within that schema.
 The Oem property can simultaneously hold multiple OEM-specified objects, including objects for more than one company or organization

 The definition of any other properties that are contained within the OEM-specific complex type, along with the functional specifications, validation, or other requirements for that content is OEM-specific and outside the scope of this specification.
 While there are no Redfish-specified limits on the size or complexity of the OEM-specified elements within an OEM-specified JSON object, it is intended that OEM properties will typically only be used for a small number of simple properties that augment the Redfish resource.
 If a large number of objects or a large quantity of data (compared to the size of the Redfish resource) is to be supported, the OEM should consider having the OEM-specified object point to a separate resource for their extensions.